Download our FREE Information Booklet:

 She will consult with you before and after the surgery to ensure that the necessary dietary changes are made to accommodate your lifestyle change.

-6. What kind of psychological assessment do I need?
+6. What psychological assessment do I need?

 Psychological assessments are done as a routine part of your consultation.